Rocky Mount, North Carolina: Parks and recreation

-Rocky Mount is a major center for youth traveling sports as a midpoint between New York and Florida along I-95.
+Rocky Mount is a major center for youth sports tourism, as it is a midpoint between New York and Florida along I-95.
 The Rocky Mount Sports Complex, maintained by the Parks and Recreation department, includes seven outdoor baseball fields, four softball fields, eight soccer fields, a professional disc golf course, basketball courts, and volleyball courts.
-The complex sees many statewide and interstate baseball and soccer tournaments.
-It also has a football stadium home to the NCWC Battling Bishops football team and Elizabeth City State University's annual Down East Viking Classic.
+The complex is used for numerous statewide and interstate baseball and soccer tournaments.

+It also has a football stadium, home to the NCWC Battling Bishops football team and Elizabeth City State University's annual Down East Viking Classic.
 The Rocky Mount Event Center administered by the city has added eight indoor basketball courts, sixteen volleyball courts, a ropes course, a climbing wall, and a family entertainment center, with plans to host indoor basketball, volleyball, and gymnastics competitions.

-Tar River Trail is a 7 mile greenway running east to west along the namesake river that connects with multiple parks, city landmarks, and the sports complex, with designated boat ramps for recreational paddling trips on the river.
+Tar River Trail is a 7 mile greenway running east to west along the namesake river that connects with multiple parks, city landmarks, and the sports complex.
+There are designated boat ramps for access to recreational paddling trips on the river.
 Notable among the connected parks is City Lake Park, built in 1937 during the Great Depression by the Works Progress Administration, and the 57 acre biodiverse Battle Park centered on the falls of the Tar River.
-The trail also includes a 220 feet long clear-span wooden bridge believed to be the longest such wooden bridge in the United States.
+The trail also includes a 220 feet long, clear-span, wooden bridge, believed to be the longest such wooden bridge in the United States.

 Government

 The city of Rocky Mount has a council-manager form of government.
 The city is divided into seven wards with a total of seven council members elected to the city council, one from each ward.
 Members of the city council serve four-year terms with staggered elections every two years, while the mayor is elected at-large by citizens and serves a four-year term.
-The mayor is ex officio chair of the city council and only votes in case of a tie.
+The mayor is ex officio chair of the city council and votes only in case of a tie.
 The council appoints a city manager to serve as chief administrative officer of day-to-day affairs of government.
 As of 2022, the current city manager is Peter Varney.

 Since the city straddles the Nash County-Edgecombe County border, the commissions of both counties are also involved in governance of the city.